 2 – It actually removed the pain in my knees

 The first reason that I usually get from those who says that they don’t run is because of their weak knees or that they have knee pains.
-People thought that running is an impact sports that is bad for the joints.
-You might be surprised if I tell you that running has actually removed my knee pain!
+People thought that running is an impact sport that is bad for the joints.
+You might be surprised if I tell you that running has actually removed my knee pains!

 I remember suffering from knee pains as young as my late twenties, mostly from playing social badminton.
-You know how the amateurs are, no warm ups or strengthening routines, we just jumped into the courts and play anyhow.
-As a result of bad habits, my knees were not in good shape.
+You know how the amateurs are, no warm ups or strengthening routines, we just jumped into the court and played away.
+Because of the bad habits, my knees were not in good shape.
 They were not exactly busted but I actually felt tugging aches on my knees when I climbed stairs, in my twenties!

 I wasn’t expecting the pain to go away when I started running.
 Actually I did not pay much attention to it.
 It was annoying when I ran, but it was also manageable since I don’t run too far or long.
 But I did read up on running techniques and getting the right type of shoes with the goal of improving my running capability.

 After a few years of running, one day I suddenly realised that I wasn’t plagued by knee pains anymore!
 This could be in part due to the weight I lost, which puts less pressure on my knees.
 Running also strengthens bones and leg muscles as well.
 What this does is that stronger bones, muscles and tendons provide better support for the joints.

 So if you want to get rid of knee pain, try running.
 This is one running benefit that many will find difficult to believe.
 It may seem counterintuitive, but it worked for me.